koutlaw/Subatomik/README.md

 # Subatomik
-Subatomik is an early-stage decentralized commerce project combining physical book retail with Bitcoin treasury management and analog resistance to platform monopolies.
+Subatomik is an early-stage decentralized commerce project combining physical book retail with analog resistance to platform monopolies.